seancorfield/seancorfield.github.io/content/md/posts/2025/08/08/deps.md

 This tells us there is a `:test` alias in the root (as noted above), and in the user `deps.edn`, and in the project itself -- the latter version will be used.

+### basis

+This prints out the entire computed basis for execution as EDN.

+Like other commands here that deal with the basis, you can specify `:aliases` and disable the root, user, and/or project `deps.edn` from consideration, as well as providing `:extra` deps EDN content, or specifying the `:dir` directory to consider as the project.

 ### find-versions